PegasusMKD/integrated-systems-leptos/README.md

 Things that I'd like to add if I have time or feel like doing:
  - [ ] Make components more generic
  - [ ] Implement a # column to the tables which properly updates, but only itself gets updated, not entire DOM of the table
+ - [ ] Re-organize the code-base to be easier to navigate and access structs/traits/impls
+ - [ ] Add "redirects" if user is not authenticated

  [this repo]: https://github.com/ThePrimeagen/orgwasm